Belaa12/IBM_Data_Analyst_Capstone_Project/README.md

 # IBM_Data_Analyst_Capstone_Project

 In this project, I will act as newly hired Data Analyst by a global IT and business consulting services firm that is known for their expertise in IT solutions and their team of highly experienced IT consultants.
-In order to keep pace with changing technologies and remain competitive, your organization regularly analyzes data to help identify future skill requirements.
+In order to keep pace with changing technologies and remain competitive, my organization regularly analyzes data to help identify future skill requirements.

 As a Data Analyst, I will be assisting with this initiative and have been tasked with collecting data from various sources and identifying trends for this year's report on emerging skills.